The Affair (TV series): Home media

 The first season was released on DVD in region 1 on August 4, 2015.
 The set contains all 10 episodes, plus special features, including character profiles and costume featurettes.
 The second season was released on DVD in region 1 on August 16, 2016.
 The third season was released on DVD in region 1 on April 25, 2017.
 The fourth season was released on DVD in region 1 on October 16, 2018.
 The fifth and final season as well as a complete series collection were released on DVD in region 1 on March 10, 2020.

 International broadcast

 In Canada, the series premiered simultaneously with the American broadcast on October 12, 2014, and aired on Movie Central and The Movie Network.
 The series premiered on Showcase in Australia on February 10, 2015.
 Sky Atlantic bought the rights to air The Affair in the UK with season one beginning in May 2015.

+International version

+A Turkish adaptation of the series, titled Saklı, premiered on November 23, 2021, on BluTV.